Written by Peter White – Creator of Why Do Guys…?

-Now that I’ve made the connection and assumed happiness for lots of people have almost everything to do with finding yourself, inwardly and outwardly – I feel like I’ve done a complete circle.
+Now that I’ve made the connection and assumed happiness for lots of people has almost everything to do with finding yourself, inwardly and outwardly – I feel like I’ve done a complete circle.

 Rationalizing or trying to deduce logically a definite answer to finding yourself does in fact help explain the components, where they come from, how they are used, but does absolutely nothing to help you achieve the self-awareness you’re looking for.

 Or does it?

 I’m not a spiritual scientist or claim to be an expert in this field but I have done a lot of thought, call it meditation if you will, and long before my research brought me to study Buddhism I did find I was living (if there is such a thing) according to the ancient teachings and others too.

 Honestly I felt I was doing the opposite of what I saw.

 For example (with a compassionate knowledge towards those who may suffer much more than me) I would find myself driving down the street, smiling, laughing, taking in the scenery I’ve seen a thousand times and finding something fun and different – I would come home and smile just before I reached my house and I said out loud,

 I would find myself thanking (literally out loud) my car for getting me to my destination or just starting up in the morning.

 Once I recall having lawyers on my butt because I was heavily in debt, driving to a job which barely paid me,no family living with me to call my own, no girlfriend, no real social life, my back hurt, my ears were not being cooperative and were making me dizzy with unprovoked episodes or Vertigo.

 I had no heat in my home.
 I didn’t really own anything, I hadn’t received a hug or touch from anyone particularly sexual related in about ten years…